brucewill03/NoteTaker/README.md

-# NoteTaker Wite it Check it Off
+# NoteTaker Write it Check it Off

 ## Table of Contents